obertscheiderfhwn/RTMsim/README.md

     return dpdx,dpdy
 end
 ```
 After modifying and compiling the RTMsim module, a simulation can be started with the GUI or with the terminal.

+Suggestions for functionalities to be implemented and user feedback from case studies with this software are appreciated.